Chinese media blames Delhi’s meddling for its vaccine fall out with Dhaka

 Nepal and Maldives both said that India has shown goodwill by providing the vaccine.
 The two nations also thanked India for the gift.
 External affairs minister S Jaishankar said in a tweet, "Nepal receives Indian vaccines.
 Putting neighbours first, putting people first!"
 "Touchdown in Dhaka. #VaccineMaitri reaffirms the highest priority accorded by India to relations with Bangladesh."

-While India is being praised by its neighbouring nations for the Vaccine diplomacy, the same is not the case with China.
-Nepal was promised the Sinopharm shots from China, but a clearance is still awaited.
+While India is being praised by its neighbouring nations for Vaccine diplomacy, the same is not the case with China.
+Nepal was promised the Sinopharm shots from China, but clearance is still awaited.
 Bangladesh too was supposed get 1.10 lakh doses of the Sinovac Biotech vaccine from China.
 However there is a deadlock as Bangladesh has refused to contribute towards the development cost of the vaccine.

 India on the other hand will give away nearly 20 million doses of vaccines to its neighbours.
 India is also helping with the training of health workers in some of these countries.